Amisha-Srivastava14/innovative-farming-crop-recommendation-model-/README.md

 conditions, and historical crop performance data.
 By doing so, the project seeks to provide personalized and accurate recommendations to farmers, facilitating optimal crop selection based on local environmental factors.
+The insight of this project is driven from vision placement.